20 May Our Least-Favorite Fonts in Graphic Design and Marketing

 People are still using this font.
 Why?
 You may not see it as often in logos as you see our friend, Papyrus… but it is a common website offender.
 It’s hard to find anything nice to say about Comic Sans except that it does try for the traditional look of classic comic books.
 That said, its shape has become so distinctive that people have become sick of seeing it.
 The entertainment industry has long abandoned Comic Sans.
 Let’s revisit it in 50 years when it can be all cool and retro.

 Okay, admittedly, Copperplate has some elegance.
 It has the rare potential to work for an attractive logo, so if your graphic design or marketing team suggests it for your logo, you shouldn’t smack them immediately.
 At least wait until they have given you a really good reason that Copperplate is the only man for the job.
-We at Iconic Partners like to call Copperplate a Lemming Font.
+We at Iconic Digital Marketing like to call Copperplate a Lemming Font.
 EVERYONE IS USING IT.
 Do you want to look like every other business?
 If you are completely married to Copperplate, at least make a few design edits to make it look a little unique.
 Copperplate can look nice with some great grunge effects applied.
 While Copperplate hasn’t reached the level of exhaustion that the two listed above have earned, it’s time to think about a plan B. In a few years, Copperplate will be a thing of the past.

 Please, no. This font was never good.
 Just look at it and tell us it doesn’t look like a high school newsletter.